Soalara

 Soalara is served by a local airport and riverine harbour.
 Primary and junior level secondary education are available in town.
 The majority 60% of the population works in fishing.
 15% are farmers, while an additional 20% receives their livelihood from raising livestock.
 The most important crop is cassava, while other important products are sweet potatoes and cowpeas.
 Services provide employment for 5% of the population.

+Geography

+It is situated at the southern side of the mouth of the Onilahy River.
+A ferry used to assure transport to Saint Augustin, Madagascar but it broke down.
+It is necessary to take small outrigger canoes or to make the trip around the bay (250 km).

 Infrastructure

 There is none.
 The infrastructure of this town can be called a disaster: there is no post-office, no water supplies, no electricity, no hospital.
 The harbor has fallen into pieces.
 Ferry: none.
 And its airport?
 Just forget it !
 Access by route to the next point of civilisation: 300km (unpaved).

 3 radio stations can be received and there are 3 shops.